exonum/exonum-doc/src/get-started/install.md

 (e.g., `nightly-2017-05-10` for clippy version 0.0.131).
 Consult the clippy installation guide for more details.

-After installing nightly Rust, clippy checks can be run as
+After installing nightly Rust, clippy checks can be run with

 ```shell
 cargo +<nightly-rust-version> clippy